 If you’re shopping for a brush cutter attachment and notice the name brush hog instead of brush cutter, know that you are still viewing a piece of brush cutting equipment.
 At Rut, we refer to our attachments primarily as brush cutters and mowers, but you will also see us use the term brush hog as well.

-Our Featured Brush Cutter: The Skid Steer Brush Cutter Terminator
+Our Featured Brush Cutters: The Skid Steer Brush Cutter Terminator and Gladiator

 Now that we’ve addressed the most commonly asked brush cutter questions, we wanted to highlight a brush cutting product that can do it all – the Terminator.
 If you need an attachment that can go the distance and combines the durability and effectiveness of all your favorite brush cutting attachments, the Terminator should be your number one choice.